truenas/documentation/content/_includes/TNHardwareGuide.md

 ### Storage Device Quantities

 TrueNAS is capable of managing large quantities of storage devices as part of a single storage array.
-The community-focused TrueNAS SCALE Angelfish release can manage as many as 400 drives in a single storage array; a significant level of flexibility for home users to larger business deployements.
+The community-focused TrueNAS SCALE Angelfish release can manage as many as 400 drives in a single storage array; a significant level of flexibility for home users to larger business deployments.
 With more Enterprise-level tuning in the mature 13.0 release and similar tuning in the upcoming SCALE Bluefin release, TrueNAS can expand even further and manage as many as 1,250 drives in a single storage array!

 ### Storage Media